-45 Years Ago: Eric Clapton Returns From Three-Year Hiatus With ‘461 Ocean Boulevard’
+When Eric Clapton Finally Returned With ‘461 Ocean Boulevard’

-After laying low for the better part of three years while struggling with substance abuse, by 1974 Clapton was wanted by his fellow musicians, wanted by the countless fans of his prior exploits (the Yardbirds, John Mayall's Bluesbreakers, Cream, Blind Faith and the short lived Derek & the Dominos) and wanted by the savvy music industry suits, who knew E.C. was a golden goose -- sure to fill their coffers regardless of what music he put his name to.
+After laying low for the better part of three years while struggling with substance abuse, Clapton was sought after by his fellow musicians, by the countless fans of his prior exploits (the Yardbirds, John Mayall's Bluesbreakers, Cream, Blind Faith and the short lived Derek & the Dominos) and by the savvy music industry suits, who knew they were dealing with a golden goose – sure to fill their coffers regardless of what music he put his name to.

 Listen to Eric Clapton's 'I Shot the Sheriff'

 Sprinkled among these were three key tracks in "Get Ready" (a cowrite and duet with Jesus Christ Superstar alum Yvonne Elliman); Clapton's own, earnestly hopeful "Let it Grow" (an emotional reflection of his recent rebirth from the shadows of heroin addiction); and, most striking of all, a relatively straight cover of Bob Marley's "I Shot the Sheriff" that went to No. 1, pulling the rest of the album right along with it.